-It was a double success story for the NHSGGC Estates Education Pathway Programme which lifted both the Innovations prize and the overall Paul Taylor Rosebowl Award at the annual Health Facilities Scotland (HFS) Facilities and Environmental conference.
+The new innovative career framework - NHSGGC Estates Education Pathway Programme - has scooped two prestigious awards, the Innovations prize and the overall Paul Taylor Rosebowl Award at the annual Health Facilities Scotland (HFS) Facilities and Environmental conference.

 Alan Gallacher, sector estates manger for Clyde, accepted both trophies on behalf of NHS Greater Glasgow and Clyde’s Estates Development Working Group (EDWG) from Alex Neil, Cabinet Secretary for Health and Wellbeing.

 Alan and his team drew up a career pathway which set out the qualification framework required for staff to progress from a maintenance assistant to director of facilities for estates staff.

 This is the first time that an education pathway has been developed in this way for this group of staff.
 It was developed to support staff’s career progression and also helps NHSGGC identify future requirements for the service.